NoahDavey/100-days-of-code/log/r1-log.md

 Today I did anotther exercism challenge on flattening array's.
 Think i will leave the github accountability planner till i have a bit more energy.
 Still happy with today though, came up with a decent enough solution to the problem

 ### R1D11
+Bit of a late one tonight.
+I made the stupid decision of not doing my coding earlier in the day and that meant i had to do my coding now.
+I am not in the best state to do my coding so as a result have been pretty inefficient.
+Tried some exercism problems, but pretty slow on the mark overall -.-
 ### R1D12
 ### R1D13
 ### R1D14